tammet/gkc/README.md

 GKC itself does not contain these methods: ask the author for the systems built on top of GKC.

-For compiled binaries for Linux and Windows, as well as instructions for running gkc, see the latest release, either v0.5.2 or newer:
+For compiled binaries for Linux, Windows and OS X (maxOS), as well as instructions for running gkc, see the latest release, either v0.5.2 or newer:

 <https://github.com/tammet/gkc/releases/tag/v0.5.2>